IMAT1912/IMAT1912/lab_03/lab_03.md

     index = int(index)
     self.items[index] = new_value
 ```
+Everything inside a `try` statement will be subject to the error handler.

-The `except` clause will only run if the given error is raised.
+The `except` clause will only run if the given error is raised in the code which is *protected* by the `try` statement.
+`ValueError` is a built-in object that is specifically designed for this particular task.

+>We can also raise our own `ValueError` if we want to indicate e.g. that an argument provided to a function has an invalid value.

 Now, restart the app and try again.
 You should get a helpful message and, crucially, the app no longer crashes but continues processing commands.